coin-or/ADOL-C/README.md

 ## Unit tests

-ADOL-C provides more than 500 unit tests to verify its basic functionality.
+ADOL-C provides more than 500 unit tests to verify its basic functionality including both traceless and trace-based adouble variants.
+The tests are based on BOOST (version >= 1.59.0).
+Building the ADOL-C teste requires the BOOST libraries `unit_test_framework` and `system`.
+In case you are compiling BOOST on your own, be sure to add the flags `--with-test` and `--with-system` to activate the corresponding modules.
 You can build and run them as follows:
 `mkdir build && cd build`
 `cmake -S .. -B . -DCMAKE_BUILD_TYPE=Tests`
 `make`
 `./ADOL-C/boost-test/boost-test-adolc`

+Cmake will search for the system installed version of BOOST.
+If the minimum required version is not satisfied, please enter the path where an appropriate BOOST version is installed in `3RDPARTY_BOOST_DIR` in the `CMakelists.txt` inside the `boost-test` folder.
+Notice that ADOL-C has to be compiled with the same version of BOOST as used here.
+When using a different BOOST version than the one provided by the operating system, ADOL-C can be configured with `--with-boost` flag before compiling the ADOL-C sources.

 Enjoy this new version!